Ga verder naar de inhoud

 Strong, inclusive democracies need youth participation!

 Young people are politically active, engaged and often at the forefront of global movements and campaigns.
+Yet, they remain the generation most likely to be underrepresented in policy-making, leading to decisions that do not reflect their realities.

 The European Youth Forum aims to make sure that all young people have the right to participate in democracy and become active citizens.
 This can be achieved with better citizenship education, electoral reform and lowering the voting age.